fwip/mtg_pronouns/reworded_cards.md

 Trample, haste

-Whenever Barbed Shocker deals damage to a player, they discards all the cards in their hand, then draws that many cards.
+Whenever Barbed Shocker deals damage to a player, that player discards all the cards in their hand, then draws that many cards.

 **2 / 2**